 Participants will meet via Zoom for a series of six weeknight seminars and are expected to attend all six sessions as well as complete a 25- to 30-page reading assignment per session, which they will discuss with a leading conservative thinker.
 Sessions involve spirited conversations around each topic.
 Discussion leaders are all experts in their fields and consist of popular writers/speakers at National Review, faculty at universities, and leading thinkers at policy groups.

 There is a fee of $200 in order to cover the cost of the program.
 For an additional $50 contribution (added at checkout), you will receive the benefits of our $250+ general membership, including invitations to our book club and other exclusive virtual and in-person events.
 1955 Society Members at our Sustainer level or higher ($5,000+) receive complimentary invitations.
 Please contact Chris Ciancimino at firstname.lastname@example.org with any questions.

 Burke to Buckley 101 Syllabus

 Session 1: William F. Buckley Jr. & American Conservatism

-Guest Discussion Leader: Lee Edwards, Distinguished Fellow in Conservative Thought at The Heritage Foundation
+Guest Discussion Leader: Lee Edwards, PhD, Distinguished Fellow in Conservative Thought at The Heritage Foundation

 For almost sixty years, William F. Buckley Jr. was the voice of a conservatism that managed to be both sober and combative, committed to permanent verities, and dismissive of a corrupt liberal orthodoxy.
 He brought style and intellectual penetration to conservatism as it emerged as a coherent movement after World War II.
 National Review, founded by Buckley and a cohort of friends in 1955, was—and remains—the flagship journal of a thoughtful American conservatism.
 This first session is dedicated to the thought and journalism of WFB and his role in shaping modern American conservatism.